OOlexandr/Jukido/README.md

 If player presses left mouse button Juki in a single motion draws his katana and attacks and sheathes.
 He attacks to the left if mouse cursor is to the left of him or to the right otherwise.
 If player initiates a new attack (presses LMB) before the last one is over Juki will make one more slash before sheathing.
 In this manner he can do series of up to three slashes.
 The final attack in the series deals more damage.
-Stronger draw kills weaker enemies in a single hit while the following slashes - in two.
+Stronger draw kills weaker enemies in a single hit while the rest - in two.
 This means that if Juki finds himself surrounded he can kill the first enemy then kill the second one with the final hit of the series like in somewhat nerfed version of "standoff" from Ghost of Tsushima
 Dealing damage with katana replenishes rounds in revolver, up to six rounds.

 If player presses right mouse button Juki draws his revolver and fires towards cursor.
 This launches a projectile that deals damage on contact.
 Due to Juki's dedication to his craft and namesake he has learned to shoot his revolver as fast as the player can press RMB.
 However he cannot fire the revolver while the sword is drawn.
 The revolver can only hold six rounds and Juki has to deal damage with katana to replenish them.

-At the moment the game has a single bossfight with the pirate captain as pirates are as close to being polar opposites of samurai as possible.
+At the moment the game has a single bossfight with the pirate captain because pirates are as close to being polar opposites to samurai as possible.
+And his minions - humanoid sharks because I am running out of time to find good textures.
-(Note: at the moment of writing I haven't found textures for the pirates.
-Or the ship.
+(Note: at the moment of writing I haven't found textures for the ship.
 I am no artist and I remembered it a week deep.)
 The captain stands on the bridge of his ship and orders his underlings to attack.
 He prioritizes summoning more minions after Juki kills the previous wave to prevent him from finding his way up the bridge (and to keep ammo flowing).
 After the captain ensures that he has someone to hide behind he attacks.
 By ordering a nearby ship to fire her cannons upon the samurai.